HEKPYTO/HEKPYTO/readme.md

 <div style="display: flex; align-items: center;">
   <img src="https://avatars.githubusercontent.com/u/105188275?v=4" alt="HEKYPTO's Avatar" style="border-radius: 50%; width: 100px; height: 100px; margin-right: 20px;" />
-  <p>Hello there! 🙌 I'm не круто, a passionate Data Scientist and AI enthusiast.
+  <p>Hello there! 🙌 I'm HEKYPTO, a passionate Data Scientist and AI enthusiast.
 My goal is to harness the power of data and AI to create innovative solutions that have a meaningful impact.</p>
 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>